jcalebjohnston/Applied-Data-Science-Capstone-IBM-Coursera/README.md

    Cleaned the data by filtering out Falcon 1 launches and handling missing values in the **PayloadMass** column using mean imputation.
    Classifying all Success as "1" and all Failures as "0" by introducing a new column.

+4. **Exploratory Data Analysis**
+   Performed EDA with SQL, and visualization techniques and later implemented one hot encoding on dataset.

+5. **Interactive Visual Analysis and Dashboarding**
+   Visualized Launch Sites on maps for further analysis with Foilum and built interactive dashboads using Ploty Dash to gather further insights into dataset.

+6. **Predictive Modeling**
+   Implemented various Machine Learning Techniques, evaluated them and selected the best fir fro the problem at hand.

 ## Installation
 1. Clone this repository to your local machine:
    `https://github.com/jcalebjohnston/Applied-Data-Science-Capstone-IBM-Coursera.git`